Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Arbitrage-Free Pricing of Collateralized Cross-Currency Basis Swaps

 and thus the put-call parity for swaptions reads, for every $t \in [0,T_0]$,

-In contrast to the case of a multi-period CCBS, which is a relatively simple portfolio of payoffs for which we have explicit pricing and hedging results, the arbitrage-free pricing and hedging of a cross-currency basis swaption is a computationally challenging task.
+In contrast to the case of a multi-period CCBS, which is a relatively simple portfolio of payoffs for which explicit pricing and hedging results are available, the arbitrage-free pricing and hedging of a cross-currency basis swaption is a computationally challenging task.
 To describe the exercise set, one needs to compute the arbitrage-free price of $\CCBS_{T_0}(\cT_n;\kappa )$ or, equivalently, the fair basis spread $\kappa_{T_0}(\cT_n)$.
 However, these random variables are given as rather complex functions of the model variables $\rd_{T_0},\rf_{T_0}$ and $Q_{T_0}$ and the same comment applies to their representations in terms of the market variables.
-Therefore, the Monte Carlo simulation seems to be the most appropriate method for pricing of cross-currency basis swaptions within the present framework.
+Therefore, the Monte Carlo simulation seems to be the most appropriate method for pricing of cross-currency basis swaptions within the present framework, although explicit pricing formula for options on backward-looking swaps was obtained in \cite{Bickersteth2025SOFR} where a single currency case was studied.